-Exemptions for care and health staff
+Exemptions for care and health workers

 If you are a care worker working in a care home, sheltered housing or nursing home you cannot use this permit to commute to your place of work and park nearby.

 For those reliant on family or friends or personal assistants for regular support at home to continue to live independently we offer an essential visitor permit.
 Please refer to the information on our parking permits webpage relating to the other type of permits available to residents in a resident permit holder only zone.

 How do I apply for a permit?

 A care provider manager must apply for a care and health worker permit and must co-ordinate the registration, using their business address.
 The manager, owner or designated person will complete a registration form and will be required to create and maintain a register of their employees who receive a permit.